The TASEP speed process: Symmetry

 \end{lemma}

 That is, applying a sequence of $\pi_i$'s in the reverse order to the identity leads to the inverse permutation.
 This is trivially true when $p=1/2$ and $\pi=\tau$, but requires proof for other $p$.
-When $p\in\{1/2,1\}$ the operator is deterministic and this distributional identity is an equality of permutations.

-\begin{proof}[Proof of \thmref{symmetry}] The theorem follows from \lemref{reverse} since at any finite time at each $i$ there is positive probability ($e^{-t}$) that no swap has occurred.
-Each such $i$ separates $\Z$ into two parts with independent behaviour, so the state of the process is a product of finite, mutually commuting permutations.
-The distribution of the sequence of applied operators between such inactive locations is symmetric in time. \end{proof}
+When $p\in\{1/2,1\}$ the operator is deterministic and this distributional identity is an equality of permutations. \begin{pf*}{Proof of Theorem~\ref{T:symmetry}} The theorem follows from Lemma~\ref{L:reverse} since at any finite time at each $i$ there is positive probability ($e^{-t}$) that no swap has occurred.
+Each such $i$ separates $\Z$ into two parts with independent behavior, so the state of the process is a product of finite, mutually commuting permutations.
+The distribution of the sequence of applied operators between such inactive locations is symmetric in time. \end{pf*}

-We now prove \lemref{reverse}.
-In the case of the TASEP, \lemref{reverse} and \thmref{symmetry} were first proved in \cite{DPRW}.
+We now prove Lemma~\ref{L:reverse}.
+In the case of the TASEP, Lemma \ref {L:reverse} and Theorem~\ref{T:symmetry} were first proved in~\cite{DPRW}.
 To prove the lemma in the general case, we start with the following facts about the transposition operators.
-The identities are readily verified, and the last claim is known as Matsumoto's Lemma (see e.g.\ \cite[Theorem~3.3.1]{coxeter_groups}).
+The identities are readily verified, and the last claim is known as Matsumoto's lemma (see, e.g., \cite{coxetergroups}, Theorem 3.3.1). \begin{fact} The operators $\tau_i$ satisfy the relations